cs50/labs/3/conditions/README.md

 In `mario.py` in the text editor at top-right, implement a program that

 1. prompts the user for an integer between 1 and 4, inclusive, re-prompting the user (again and again as needed) if their input is less than 1 or greater than 4,
-1. prints precisely that many hashes, one per line.
+1. prints precisely that many hashes, one per line, followed by a newline.

 {% spoiler "Hints" %}